AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 It operates with Video Identification Codes (VICs), each of them is associated with a union of frame width, height and rate and interlace mode.
 This mapping is defined in [CTA-861][CTA-861] section 4.1.

 Some of VICs are marked as associated with two flavours of the same mode: with a frame rate that is an integer multiple of 6 Hz and a frame rate adjusted by a factor of 1000/1001.
-Such VICs MUST be described with `urn:x-nmos:cap:format:grain_rate` supporting the both frame rates.
+Such VICs MUST be described with `urn:x-nmos:cap:format:grain_rate` supporting both frame rates.

 ### Color subsampling